Sunday's Gospel

 About This Week's Prompts for Personal Meditation

 Sometimes it's only in retrospect that I realize I have persevered at something.
 Usually I'm too busy doing what I have to do in the moment.
 But when given (or just taking) the opportunity for reflection, I find that I've made progress through all sorts of struggles and wrestlings to better myself in one way or the other.
 Jesus told them a parable about their need to pray always and not lose heart.
-In a certain city sits a comically ridiculous judge - and we all know the fellow!
+In a certain city sits a comically self-regarding judge - and we all know the fellow!
 This misanthrope doesn't care about your righteous cause.
-But God does.
-Nevertheless, pray like the importunate widow, says Jesus, break through the guardians of your own fear, timidity, propriety, pride.
-Let the world see you rattle upon the gates of heaven demanding justice.
+But God does know.
+Pray like the importunate widow, says Jesus.
+Break through the guardians of your own fear, timidity, propriety, pride.
+Let the world see you rage outside the maw of hell and rattle the gates of heaven demanding justice.
 And don't lose heart.
-The meditations for this week draw upon the virtue of perseverance (meditation one), asking God for the very gift of perseverance with which to approach God (meditation two) and, like Jacob contending with the angel through the night, embracing the new life that comes with dawn.
+The meditations for this week draw upon the virtue of perseverance (Meditation One), asking God for the very gift of perseverance with which to approach God (Meditation Two) and, like Jacob contending with the angel through the night, embracing the new life that comes with dawn.

 Steadfastly yours, Suzanne